Command Reference

 state history

-View history of the active or given project
+View history of the active project

 Usage